The Carlyles' House

-Carlyle's House, in Cheyne Row, Chelsea, central London, was the home of the Scottish essayist, historian and philosopher Thomas Carlyle and his wife Jane from 1834 until his death.
+The Carlyles' House, in Cheyne Row, Chelsea, central London, was the home of the Scottish essayist, historian and philosopher Thomas Carlyle and his wife Jane from 1834 until his death in 1881.
 The home of these writers was purchased by public subscription and placed in the care of the Carlyle's House Memorial Trust in 1895.
 They opened the house to the public and maintained it until 1936, when control of the property was assumed by the National Trust, inspired by co-founder Octavia Hill's earlier pledge of support for the house.
 It became a Grade II listed building in 1954 and is open to the public as a historic house museum.